Favorite Filipino Eats in the Bay Area 🇵🇭

 Anne Carzon, Human Resources Director

 Growing up my favorite dessert has been eating banana fritters and you can find this anywhere in the Philippines if you see a street vendor starting at 10:00 am to 3:00 pm everyday.
-Filipinos cook or prepare banana fritters multiple ways: “banana-cue” (with a barbecue stick), fried bananas over coconut milk, boiled dipped with sugar and milk, or simply just deep fried over brown sugar, boiled plantain bananas, BUT my favorite of them all bananas is called maruya.
-Sharing a picture that I took from my recent trip home to Cebu last May earlier this year.
-Yum, yum, yummy after taking a huge bite when I took this picture - lol.
+Filipinos cook or prepare banana fritters multiple ways: “banana-cue” (with a barbecue stick), fried bananas over coconut milk, boiled dipped with sugar and milk, or simply just deep fried over brown sugar, boiled plantain bananas.
+Unfortunately, there is no Filipino restaurant in the Bay Area that sells this.
+I did my research already, so I had to learn how to prepare this from scratch at home when I have my cravings for maruya!
+You can eat maruya with ice cream as well.

 Lyn Valencia, Interim Site Supervisor for Izzi at SSF